rootlyhq/terraform-provider-rootly/docs/resources/workflow_task_create_microsoft_teams_meeting.md

 Optional:

+- `invite_rootly_bot` (Boolean) We will invite Rootly Bot to your call and make the transcript available to you.
+Value must be one of true or false
 - `post_to_incident_timeline` (Boolean) Value must be one of true or false
 - `post_to_slack_channels` (Block List) (see [below for nested schema](#nestedblock--task_params--post_to_slack_channels))
 - `task_type` (String)